 What Is a Chapter 7 Debt Discharge?

-Under Chapters 7, 11, 12, and 13 of the U.S. Bankruptcy Code, some or all of your existing debt can be discharged.
-A “discharge" means you are not personally liable for the money and do not need to pay it back.
-The creditor you owe, such as a hospital or credit card company, cannot call you or take collection actions against you once the debt is permanently discharged.
+No matter what type of bankruptcy you seek under the U.S. Bankruptcy Code, chances are that some or even all of your debt can be discharged.
+A discharge means you are not personally liable for the money and do not need to pay it back.
+The creditor you owe, such as a hospital or credit card company, cannot call or take collection actions against you once the debt is permanently discharged.

 Debt Discharge Comes After Selling Off Assets

-Chapter 7 bankruptcy often involves the liquidation (or selling off) of assets in order to pay past debts.
+Chapter 7 bankruptcy may involve liquidating (or selling off) assets to pay past debts.
 Only after this process is completed can you have qualifying debts discharged.
 Some property is protected from liquidation by federal or state bankruptcy exemptions.
-In fact, many people who file for Chapter 7 can keep a majority of their property.
-It will be up to your attorney and bankruptcy trustee to decide what you can keep, what deals you can make with the creditor, and what you need to give up in your bankruptcy case.

 Debts That Cannot Be Discharged

-There are many exceptions to the debt you can get rid of in Chapter 7 bankruptcy.
-You should consult with an experienced attorney for a detailed review of your specific debts.
+According to bankruptcy law, there are many exceptions to the debts you can get rid of in Chapter 7 bankruptcy.
+You should consult an experienced bankruptcy attorney for a detailed review of your debts.

 • Alimony and child support